TheChymera/repositorg/README.md

 #### Reposit audio recordings using a continuous namespace with one hierarchical level:

+This assumes that you are starting with `.wav` files produced by your recorder.

 ```
 cd /run/media/chymera/DEVICE0/recordings_directory/
 repositorg audioproc .
 repositorg tag -e mp3 -a "Horea Christian" *
 repositorg reposit --letters 1 -p deviceid_ -e mp3 -d 4 ~/audio_directory/deviceid ./
+rm *mp3
 ```

 ---